Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Experiments

 \subsection{Implementation and Training Details}

-Following PF-Track~\cite{pang2023PFTrack}, we choose VoVNetV2~\cite{lee2019VoVNetV2} as our image backbone with input resolution $800{\times}320$ for nuScenes and $704{\times}256$ for Waymo.
-Image-to-3D lifting follows the BEVDet4D variant of COTR~\cite{ma2024COTR} and TrackOcc~\cite{chen2025trackocc}, with memory-intensive stereo and temporal multi-frame aggregation of input frames disabled.
-All approaches and baselines are trained on 8 NVIDIA L40s for 24 epochs with a batch size of 1.
-All baselines are based on a single-frame-adapted version of TrackOcc and follow its training procedure~\cite{chen2025trackocc}.
-Training of our method is split into 12 epochs of single-frame pre-training and 12 epochs of tracking training, akin to PF-Track~\cite{pang2023PFTrack}.
-We use a two-stream latent Gaussian encoder with \num{512} (coarse) and \num{8192} (fine) points and a window size of \num{1024} for all window-based attention operations.
-The encoder and decoder both employ 4 transformer layers.
+Following PF-Track~\cite{pang2023PFTrack}, we use VoVNetV2-99~\cite{lee2019VoVNetV2} as image backbone with input resolution $800{\times}320$ for nuScenes and $704{\times}256$ for Waymo, and additionally evaluate ResNet-50 for fair comparison.
+Image-to-3D lifting follows the BEVDet4D variant of COTR~\cite{ma2024COTR} and TrackOcc~\cite{chen2025trackocc}, with stereo and temporal aggregation disabled due to memory constraints.
+All methods are trained on 8 NVIDIA L40 GPUs for 24 epochs with batch size 1 per GPU.
+Baselines use a single-frame adaptation of TrackOcc and follow its training procedure.
+Our method is trained in two stages (12 epochs pre-training + 12 epochs tracking) using a one-cycle schedule (base LR \num{2e-4}, 500 warmup steps)~\cite{pang2023PFTrack}.
+The encoder employs a two-stream latent Gaussian representation with \num{512} coarse and \num{8192} fine points, embedding dimension $C{=}256$, and window size $w{=}1024$, using 3D Hilbert curve serialization.
+For VoVNetV2, we use a single coarse image feature scale for spatial cross-attention, whereas for ResNet-50 we follow TrackOcc and use the full feature pyramid.
+Both encoder and decoder use 4 transformer layers.
+Our model has 76.0M parameters (ResNet-50) and 118.9M parameters (VoVNetV2-99).
+Inference takes \SI{374.0}{\milli\second} (FP32) and \SI{352.1}{\milli\second} (BF16), with peak memory usage of \SI{11.2}{\giga\byte} and \SI{5.7}{\giga\byte}, respectively.
+We observe no measurable accuracy difference between FP32 and BF16 inference.